PluMGMK/vbesvga.drv/README.md

 You can see that it lists all detected colour graphics modes, showing their resolutions in typical `Width*Height*NominalBitDepth` form.
 It then indicates the memory model for each one - only *packed-pixel* and *direct-colour* modes are usable with `VBESVGA.DRV`, so all others say "NG" (no good).

 Direct-colour modes may have padding bits in each pixel, so the bit depths for these modes are listed with and without padding.
 The "S" number is what I call the *significant depth*, which excludes padding bits, and the "T" number is the *total depth*, which is the physical size of a pixel in memory.
 The driver searches for modes whose significant depths match what is specified in `SYSTEM.INI` (or 24 by default), but also makes sure the total depth is divisible by eight.
 If it is not divisible by eight, then pixels are not byte-aligned, and so those modes are also "NG" as seen above.

+## Windows 3.1 refusing to boot with your GPU?

+Windows may get stuck on the logo when you try to boot it with certain graphics card option ROMs.
+This happens regardless of whether or not you try to use this driver.
+It may be caused by a stack overflow in the logo code in `WIN.COM` when it tries to do an `int 10h` call.
+Another manifestation of this, which I have personally experienced, is that Windows boots successfully, but then gets caught in a loop if you try to start a DOS prompt in Standard Mode.

+To work around this issue, you can try using the `AUXSTACK.COM` TSR, included in newer releases.
+Simply run `AUXSTACK.COM` before starting Windows, and it will allocate 1 kiB of Conventional Memory to use as an auxiliary stack and prevent the overflow from occurring.
+I've only tested it in the specific case I mentioned above (failure to start a DOS prompt in Standard Mode) but hopefully it will also work for other cases...